m416kar98k/macosx-pytorch-gpu/README.md

 Because my PI and his group are working on https://github.com/NiftyTorch/NiftyTorch.v.0.1.
 It is still at developing stage and requires PyTorch v1.4.0 by default.

 ## What is different from TomHeaven's build?
-My release would support compute capability 3.0.
-If your graphics card is other than 3.0, please use TomHeaven's build.
+My release would support compute capability of 3.0.
+If your graphics card is other than compute capability of 3.0, please use TomHeaven's build.

-## Why am I not pulling merge request as a patch?
-My build does not fit a regular format.
-I believe his build is more stable.

 ## What is my desktop specification?
 My desktop is very similar with Macbook Pro Mid 2015.
 It is also based on Haswell E3-1220 v3 and a Kepler GTX 760.
 I try to keep consistent with TomHeaven's build.
 If you fulfill his requirement, you can continue with my build.
 I build with **Python 3.7**, **CUDA 10.0**, **CUDNN 7.4**.